microsoft/AcademicContent/Workshop/18. Custom Vision Service/Custom Vision Service HOL.md

     _Picasso and Rembrandt images_

-1. Now let's add a few paintings from the enigmatic Jackson Pollock to test the Custom Vision Service's ability to recognize Pollock paintings, too.
+1. Now add paintings by the enigmatic artist Jackson Pollock to enable the Custom Vision Service to recognize Pollock paintings, too.
 Repeat Steps 8 and 9 to select all of the images in this lab's "Resources\Artists\Pollock" folder, tag them with the terms "painting," "artist," "famous," and "Pollock", and upload them to the project.

 With the tagged images uploaded, the next step is to train the model with these images so it can distinguish between paintings by Picasso, Rembrandt, and Pollock, as well as determine whether a painting is a work by one of these famous artists.

 <a name="Exercise3"></a>
 ## Exercise 3: Train the model ##

-In this exercise, you will train the model using the tagged images uploaded in the previous exercise.
-Training is accomplished with a simple button click in the Custom Vision Service portal, and you can refine a model at any time by uploading additional tagged images and retraining it.
+In this exercise, you will train the model using the images uploaded and tagged in the previous exercise.
+Training can be accomplished with a simple button click in the portal, or by calling the [TrainProject](https://southcentralus.dev.cognitive.microsoft.com/docs/services/d9a10a4a5f8549599f1ecafc435119fa/operations/58d5835bc8cb231380095bed) method in the [Custom Vision Training API](https://southcentralus.dev.cognitive.microsoft.com/docs/services/d9a10a4a5f8549599f1ecafc435119fa/operations/58d5835bc8cb231380095be3).
+Once trained, a model can be refined by uploading additional tagged images and retraining it.

 1. Click **Train** at the top of the page to train the model.
 Each time you train the model, a new iteration is created.
 The Custom Vision Service maintains several iterations, allowing you to compare your progress over time.